 Considering how much Vietnam-era POW and MIA issues dominated the United States in the '70s and '80s, it's surprising how few films have seriously explored the era.
 In a movie based on actual events, Christian Bale plays U.S. Navy pilot Dieter Dengler, shot down on a secret mission over Laos in 1966.
 After meeting fellow American in a POW camp, he defies torture and abuse to lead an escape attempt into the jungle.

 8. Von Ryan's Express (1965)

 Frank Sinatra plays a U.S. fighter pilot shot down over Italy who survives extreme conditions in a POW cam.
 After the Italian government surrenders to the Allies, he leads the prisoners to highjack a train that they commandeer through Nazi-occupied Italy to freedom in Switzerland.

 Of course, not everyone makes it and Sinatra gets to play the hero.

 9. Merry Christmas, Mr. Lawrence (1983)

-In some ways, this film has a lot in common with Unbroken.
+In some ways, this film has a lot in common with "Unbroken."
 David Bowie plays British Major Jack Celliers and Tom Conti plays Lt.
 Colonel John Lawrence imprisoned in a Japanese camp.
 The camp commander, Captain Yonoi, is played by Ryuchi Sakamoto, a Japanese music star with no acting experience.
-Unbroken's camp commander is played by Miyavi, who's also a Japanese music star with no acting experience.
-Yonoi develops the same kind of obsession with Celliers that Watanabe has with Louis Zamperini in Unbroken.
+The camp commander is played by Miyavi, who's also a Japanese music star with no acting experience.
+Yonoi develops the same kind of obsession with Celliers that Watanabe has with Louis Zamperini in "Unbroken."